California man awaiting execution for multiple murders dies

 SACRAMENTO, Calif.
-(AP) - A man sentenced to death for multiple murders has died on the nation’s largest death row, California officials said Wednesday.
+(AP) — A man sentenced to death for multiple murders has died from “asphyxia … due to hanging” on the nation’s largest death row, California officials said Wednesday.

 Louis Peoples, 58, was pronounced dead after he was found unresponsive in his cell at San Quentin State Prison north of San Francisco early Sunday, the state corrections department said.